LangLangBart/boonGUI/.github/README.md

 ### Contributors
 Motivation for this mod was the desire to learn javascript and create a tool for @mysticjim to help him create his YouTube videos.
 Since then many people have contributed to this mod, to all of those I wanted to say thank you.
 * A complete makeover of the stats overlay was done thanks to @Islan.
-* Thanks to @mysticjim, @Palaiologos and @seeh for constantly testing and giving feedback.
+* Thanks to @Effervescent, @mysticjim, @Nobbi, @Palaiologos and @seeh for constantly testing and giving feedback.
 * Providing code and helping with problems: @andy5995, @kaaduu, @maroder, @Nescio, @Pretuer and @Schweini.
 * Thanks to @badosu, @ffffff, @ffm2, @nani, @The Undying Nephalim and @wowgetoffyourcellphone for creating the following mods: Prodmod, fGod, ffm_visibility, Autociv, Hyrule Conquest and Delenda Est.
 * Being good lads @elexis, @bb, @Imarok, @wraitii, @Freagarach, @vladislavbelov, @Silier and @Stan` pointed me in the right direction on the IRC #0ad channel when I got stuck.